-These steps should be taken well ahead of exit day on 31 October 2019 as the UK’s membership of the EU’s common data protection framework will end at the point the UK leaves the EU.
+These steps should be taken well ahead of the exit day (currently due on 31 January 2020) as the UK’s membership of the EU’s common data protection framework will end at the point the UK leaves the EU.

 Further guidance on international transfers under GDPR can be found here.

 The end of the free movement of people: When the UK leaves the EU the free movement of people will end.
 This will have consequences for EU citizens resident in the UK and those who come to the UK after a no deal exit.

-For those EU citizens who have not confirmed their status a no deal exit is likely to cause significant confusion and we strongly recommend the business leaders make EU citizens aware of the UK Government’s EU Settlement Scheme ahead of October 31 which can provide a roadmap to identifying their immigration status and rights to remain if the UK leaves the EU without a deal (the settlement scheme can be found here).
+For those EU citizens who have not confirmed their status a no deal exit is likely to cause significant confusion and we strongly recommend the business leaders make EU citizens aware of the UK Government’s EU Settlement Scheme ahead the exit day (the settlement scheme can be found here).

 For information on EU citizens coming to the UK after a no deal exit day, for example coming to the UK to visit, study, work or join family, please see the following Government advice here.
 This arrangement will enable EU nationals to continue to travel on a short-term basis for work or to provide ‘fly-in fly-out’ services in the UK after a no deal Brexit.
 This interim arrangement will be in place until the new UK immigration system comes into effect in 2021.

 Please note that Irish citizens do not need to take any action to confirm their status and will continue to be allowed to live and work in the UK as before due to arrangements under the Common Travel Area.
 Government guidance on this can be read here.